matthane/SubScalpelMKV/README.md

 #### Multi-File Drag-and-Drop
 Drag multiple MKV files onto the executable for batch processing:

-1. **Automatic Detection**: The tool automatically detects when multiple MKV files are provided
+1. Detects when multiple MKV files are provided
-2. **File Listing**: Shows all files that will be processed
+2. Shows all files that will be processed
-3. **Unified Selection**: Choose to extract all tracks or make a custom selection that applies to all files
+3. Apply the same track selection to all files
-4. **Progress Tracking**: Shows progress for each file (e.g., "Processing file 2/5")
+4. Shows progress for each file
-5. **Batch Summary**: Displays total files processed and success/failure counts

-**Multi-File Features:**
-- **Smart Detection**: Automatically distinguishes between multiple files and single files with spaces in names
-- **Same Interface**: Uses the same track selection interface as single-file mode
+5. Displays processing summary

-- **Error Resilience**: Continues processing other files if one fails
+Multi-file processing continues with remaining files if one fails.
-- **Consistent Output**: Each file's subtitles are saved using the same naming convention

 ### Command Line Mode